Reactor protection system

 A reactor protection system (RPS) is a set of nuclear safety and security components in a nuclear power plant designed to safely shut down the reactor and prevent the release of radioactive materials.
 The system can "trip" automatically (initiating a scram), or it can be tripped by the operators.
-Trips occurs when the parameters meet or exceed the limit setpoint.
+Trips occur when the parameters meet or exceed the limit setpoint.
 A trip of the RPS results in full insertion (by gravity in pressurized water reactors or high-speed injection in boiling water reactors) of all control rods and shutdown of the reactor.

 Pressurized water reactors

 Some of the measured parameters for US pressurized water plants would include: